unlock-protocol/unlock/packages/unlock-js/README.md

 Unlock-js is an npm module that provides a wrapper around the Unlock smart contract ABIs to simplify interactions with the protocols smart contracts (both Unlock and PublicLock).

+It also provides ways to interact with the Unlock Labs provided backend called "locksmith".
+That API lets you interact with all offchain aspects of a contract: token metadata, user accounts, credit card purchases... etc.

-It is used in production by the Unlock front-end applications and can be deployed both on server side (node.js) applications and front end applications (using your favorite JavaScript framework).
+It is used in production by the Unlock front-end applications and can be deployed both on server-side (node.js) applications and front-end applications (using your favorite JavaScript framework).

 One of the core goals of this library is to abstract the complexity of the multiple Unlock and PublicLock versions with a single library.
 It covers some of the data type conversions so that API calls are more user-friendly (strings instead of BigInts).